liveuak/workersproxy/README.md

 ### Deploy on Cloudflare Workers

-1. Navigate to [Cloudflare Workers](https://workers.cloudflare.com), register or sign in your Cloudflare account, set custom subdomain for workers, and create a new worker.
+1. Navigate to [Cloudflare Workers](https://workers.cloudflare.com), register or sign in your Cloudflare account, and set custom subdomain for workers, and create a new Worker.

 2. Customize 'index.js', paste the code into Cloudflare online editor to replace the default one.

-3. Change name of your worker, save and deploy it, and check whether its performance fulfills your demand.
+3. Change name of your Worker, save and deploy it, and check whether its performance fulfills your demand.

-### Bind to custom domain
+### Bind to Custom Domain

 1. Check whether your domain is currently under Cloudflare's protection.

 2. Navigate to the dashboard of your domain, select 'Workers' page, and click on 'Add Route'.

-3. Suppose your domain is `yourdomain.com`.
-Type `https://example.yourdomain.com/*` in `Route` text field and choose the worker you previously created. `example` here can be customized to any second-level domain you like.
+3. Type `https://<domain-name>/*` in `Route` and select the Worker you created previously.

-4. Add a CNAME DNS record for your domain.
-To be specific, type the `example` in step 3 for `CNAME`, the **full subdomain address** of your workers for `Content` and set it `Proxied`.
+4. Add a CNAME DNS record for your custom domain.
+Concretely, enter the subdomain (or '@' for root) in the 'Name' field, enter the **second level domain** of your workers in the 'Target' field, and set 'Proxy status' to 'Proxied'.

 ### Customize index.js